dalenewman/Cfg-NET/README.md

 1. `maxValue` checks value against a maximum value
 1. Injected `validators` are run
 1. `unique` confirms attributes are unique within a list
-1. `required` confirms an item exists in a list
+1. `required` confirms a list has items
 1. [`Validate`](#Validate) is executed
 1. [`PostValidate`](#PostValidate) is executed